bernardopires/django-tenant-schemas/README.markdown

 How it works
 ----------------

-All tenants are stored in the `public` schema in the database and each should be on a different host name.
+Tenants are identified via their host name (i.e tenant.domain.com).
+This information is stored on a table on the `public` schema.
 Whenever a request is made, the host name is used to match a tenant in the database.
-At the beginning of every request, the search path is set to `public`, in case a tenant is found the search path is then set to exclusively be able to see this tenant's schema.
-So for example, suppose you have a tenant `customer` at http://customer.example.com and another at http://client.example.com.
+If there's a match the search path is updated to use this tenant's schema.
+So from now on all queries will take place at the tenant's schema.
+For example, suppose you have a tenant `customer` at http://customer.example.com.
 Any request incoming at `customer.example.com` will automatically use `customer`'s schema and make the tenant available at the request.
 If no tenant is found, a 404 error is raised.
-This means you should set your main domain to use the `public` schema, for more information please read the [setup](#setup) section.
+This means you should have a tenant for your main domain, typically using the `public` schema.
+For more information please read the [setup](#setup) section.

 Shared and Tenant-Specific Applications
 -------------------

 ###Tenant-Specific Applications###
-Most of your applications are probably tenant-specific, that is, it's data is not to be shared with any of the other tenants.
-This is the default and automatically all your apps are not being shared with any other tenants.
+Most of your applications are probably tenant-specific, that is, its data is not to be shared with any of the other tenants.
+This is the default and all your apps are not being shared with any other tenants.

 ###Shared Applications###

-An application is considered to be shared when it's table are in the `public` schema.
+An application is considered to be shared when its tables are in the `public` schema.
 Some apps make sense being shared.
 Suppose you have some sort of public data set, for example, a table containing census data.
 You want every tenant to be able to query it.

 Right now, this is not possible, at least not in practical way.
 By default all models are being synced to every schema, including `public` and the tenant doesn't have access to `public`.
 Please take a look at the [tenant-schemas needs your help!](#tenant-schemas-needs-your-help) section if you have an idea on how to do this.